GameChangerMT/Big-Data-Technologies-Course/README.md

 # Big-Data-Technologies-Course
-This private repo contains all the assignments for the "Big Data Technologies" course
+This repo contains all the assignments for the "Big Data Technologies" course

 David Musafiri